sabbir-rupom/laravel-student-dms/README.md

 Lets say, you know laravel, you have a suitable environment setup in your computer like: WAMPP, Composer, Node, GIT Bash etc.

-From a suitable directory, I have run the following commands:
+From a suitable directory, I have run the following commands in CLI:

 ```
 composer create-project laravel/laravel student-dms